Arrest

 Enable data validation for REST APIs.

-Arrest provides an easy and declarative way of defining, managing, and calling RESTful HTTP APIs with type validation, retries, exception handling, and other batteries included.
+Arrest is an HTTP client library with an easy and declarative way of defining, managing, and calling RESTful HTTP APIs with type validation, retries, exception handling, and other batteries included.

 Arrest lets you define your RESTful API services in a simple encapsulation that takes care of the following: 1.
 Type validation for request and response data 2.
 HTTP request retries 3.
 Manage your services definitions in one place 4.
 Exception handling 5.
 Hooks for custom exceptions 6.
 Callbacks 7.
 Automatic code generation from OpenAPI Schema